-The STD program aims to create an environment of wellness and engagement through awareness and acceptance of any health challenges.
+The disability program aims to create an environment of wellness and engagement through awareness and acceptance of any health challenges.
 The program also aims to support health and wellness promotion and to have excellent attendance and engagement.
-If the date of disability was prior to October 1, 2018, please contact the GSI office.

 The ELCIC Group Benefits Plan provides both short-term disability and long-term disability benefits to plan members with supported claims.

 We invite you to refer to the Short-term Disability Policy plan document for detailed information on the terms and conditions of the plan.

 As well, you may download the Short-term Disability Employer Guide for an overview of your role and tools for managing the absence.

 Waiting period – two weeks

 When your employee becomes ill, disabled or requires time off for surgery, the first two weeks are managed in accordance with the ELCIC Sick Leave Policy. (see the previous tab or Compensation Guidelines)

 When it becomes apparent that your employee will be unable to return to work after two weeks from the initial absence, please notify GSI immediately.